mucahittopcu/Ahexcek/README.md

 # For executable file

-In file of project.
-I mean open terminal where there is src
+Open terminal in file of project.I mean where there is src

 1. Test Run
 ```sh